PikasXYZ/mobile-game-hack-4equals10/README.md

    - **If you choose the mode "Get Ans":**

       After running the cell `Mode "Get Ans"`, some widgets will be displayed.
 Then input the quiz number and click banned operators.
 Finally get the answer of X=Y by clicking the **Get Ans!** button.
-BTW, you can change the amount of answers you want to see at most if you wanna get more or less answer.
+BTW, you can change the amount of answers you want to see at most if you wanna get more or fewer answers.

     ㅤ
    <p align="center">